 Devotee wearing a ceremonial piercing during the Vegetarian Festival.

-Not everyone is ready for this celebration, however, as some of the sacrifices include walking on hot coals, piercing the body with needles, swords and other objects.
+However, not everyone is ready for this celebration, as some of the sacrifices include walking on hot coals, piercing the body with needles, swords, and other objects.

-Of all of Southern Thailand, Phuket is the area most famous for its beautiful beaches, including Patong Beach, Karon Beach, Kata Beach, and Nai Harn Beach, among other.
+Of all of Southern Thailand, Phuket is the area most famous for its beautiful beaches, such as Patong Beach, Karon Beach, Kata Beach, and Nai Harn Beach, among others.
 Each of these beaches has its own appeal and personality, but they are all a paradise for lovers of Thai massage.
 There are numerous spas and massage centers throughout the island and on the beaches, offering relaxing and therapeutic treatments.
 They are ideal for resting after a night out, because Phuket is a nightlife paradise.
 Bangla Road is the epicenter of the revelry in the region.

-Koh Samui: continuing the route along the southern thailand
+Koh Samui: continuing the route through the south of Thailand

-“The other popular island” in southern Thailand is known for its white-sand beaches and crystal-clear waters, but is less known for its vast production of coconut.
-It is the home of the particularly sweet and flavorful "Samui coconut,” and an entire gastronomic—and alcoholic—culture revolves around this variety.
+“The other popular island” in southern Thailand is known for its white-sand beaches and crystal-clear waters, but is less known for its immense coconut production.
+It is home to the especially sweet and savory “Samui coconut,” and an entire food—and alcoholic—culture revolves around this variety.

-At the top of Pom Hill in Koh Samui is the Secret Buddha Garden, a place that combines adorable (and sinister) statues that impress the viewer and lush green forests that convey serenity.
+At the top of Pom Hill in Koh Samui is the Secret Buddha Garden, a place that combines adorable (and sinister) statues that impress the beholder and lush green forests that exude serenity.
 For this reason, both architecture and nature lovers should discover this place.

-The island of Koh Samui is also known for its beautiful butterflies – the Samui Butterfly Garden is a popular attraction for tourists and features a great variety of species.
+The island of Koh Samui is also known for its beautiful butterflies – the Samui Butterfly Garden is a popular attraction for tourists and boasts a wide variety of species.
 Every April, Koh Samui celebrates the Water Festival, also known as Songkran, which marks the beginning of the Thai New Year.

-Visiting Southern Thailand, whether for its natural beauty, rich culture, or impressive cuisine, transforms people.
+Visiting Southern Thailand, whether for its natural beauty, its rich culture or its impressive cuisine transforms people.
 From the idyllic beaches of Phuket and Koh Samui to fascinating historic cities like Hat Yai and Songkhla, southern Thailand has much to offer visitors, but the country’s real value is its people.
 Walk through its streets and beaches, stop for a moment and discover the comforting kindness of a town that still does not remain outside the hyper-connected and complex world in which we live.

 If you want to get to know this country better without leaving Barcelona, at ThaI Spa Massage you will find a Thai sanctuary that will transport you to the heart of the land of smiles.